julian-klode/lingolang/docs/permissions.md

         ctb(ctb(\_, b), b) &= ctb(b, b) = b = ctb(\_, b)\\
         ctb(ctb(nil, b), b) &= ctb(nil, b) = nil = ctb(nil, b)\\
     \end{align*}
 1. Channels, slices, arrays, maps, structs, and tuples basically have the same rules: All children are converted to the same base permission as well.
-It suffices to prove one of them.
+It suffices to show the proof for one of them.
 Let us pick channels:
     \begin{align*}
         & ctb(ctb(a \textbf{ chan } A, b), b) \\
                                             &= ctb(ctb(a, b) \textbf{ chan } ctb(A, ctb(a, b)), b) & \text{(def chan)} \\